Humbert III, Count of Savoy: Marriages

 Amadeus III was a pilgrim in the Holy Land in 1122.
 He went there through the offices of Pope Callixtus II, and in 1146 he participated in the Second Crusade, and died on the island of Cyprus in Nicosia on 1 April 1148, where he was buried, leaving the twelve-year-old Humbert as heir.
-Although still at an early age, in 1151 Humbert was bethrothed to Faidiva, daughter of Alphonse Jourdain, Count of Toulouse.
+Although still at an early age, in 1151 Humbert was betrothed to Faidiva, daughter of Alphonse Jourdain, Count of Toulouse.
 She soon died without issue.
 He later married Gertrude, daughter of Thierry, Count of Flanders and Sibylla of Anjou.
 This second marriage was annulled.

 In 1164, Humbert married Clementia of Zähringen, by whom he had two daughters: Alice and Sofia.
 She died in 1173, and he decided to retire to Hautecombe, but not for long.
-In 1177, the nobility in 1177 convinced him marry for the fourth time.
-As wife, he took Beatrice, daughter Géraud I of Mâcon and Maurette de Salins.
-At last he had a male heir, Thomas, to continue the dynasty.
+In 1177, the nobility convinced him to marry for the fourth time.
+As a wife, he took Beatrice, daughter Géraud I of Mâcon and Maurette de Salins.
+They had a son, Thomas, to continue the dynasty.
 Beatrice also bore him a daughter who died at the age of seven.

 Reign

-Humbert's reign was long.
-It lasted forty years, and was characterized by struggles with the Holy Roman Emperor, various lords and count-bishops.
-The main reason for conflict consisted in the patronage of the Bishop of Turin by Frederick Barbarossa, who dreamed of undisturbed dominance of the capital of Piedmont.
+Humbert's reign lasted forty years, and was characterized by struggles with the Holy Roman emperor, various lords and count-bishops.
+The main reason for conflict consisted in the patronage of the bishop of Turin by Frederick Barbarossa, who dreamed of undisturbed dominance of the capital of Piedmont.
 This led to a gradual reduction of the possessions and authority of Humbert III on the Italian side, leaving him with the rump territories of the valleys of Susa and Aosta.
+In 1174 the emperor pillaged the town of Susa.

 In 1187, he was banished from the Holy Roman Empire by Henry VI for supporting the emperor's opponents.
 He did not retire, as has been said, to his Alpine domains, devoting himself in particular to the practice of personal virtues and fraternal charity.
 He also promoted the foundation of Precettoria of St. Anthony of Ranverso at Buttigliera Alta, not far from the town of Avigliana, entrusting it to Antoniani from Vienne, France.

 Death

-The death of Humbert III, March 4, 1189 in Chambéry, Savoy at the age of fifty-two, was mourned sincerely by all the people.
+The death of Humbert III, 4 March 1189 in Chambéry, Savoy at the age of fifty-two, was mourned sincerely by all the people.
 He was the first prince of Savoy to be buried in Hautecombe Abbey, which has since become a burial place for the dynasty.